This post may contain affiliate links, view our disclaimer for details.

 The prep time for this vegan french toast is super fast.
 It takes about 10 minutes to mix together the custard and soak the bread.
 And it only takes a couple of minutes to pan-fry it.

-1. In a large shallow bowl or baking dish, mix together the custard ingredients
+To a large shallow bowl or baking dish, add the custard ingredients.

 vegan french toast toppings